MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/contact-support-for-business-products.md

 You can also [search the Office 365 for business community forums](https://go.microsoft.com/fwlink/p/?LinkId=518605) to find known issues and trending topics, or to post a new question.
 The community forums are monitored by trained Microsoft support agents who can help resolve your issue.

+For Teams on Linux support you can use the (Linux forum support channel on Microsoft Q&A)[https://docs.microsoft.com/answers/topics/teams.html].
+Be sure to use the `teams-linux` tag when posting questions.

 ::: moniker-end